Maine Coon Cat Information

 Your breeder will tell you about the screening they have done to their breeding cats.
 They strive to produce only the healthiest kittens.
 Take a look at our section on Maine Coon Cat Health Problems for more Maine Coon Cat information about these and a few other health considerations.

 These are hardy, robust cats!
-They live about twelve to fifteen years, and often more.
+They are said to live twelve to fifteen years, and often more.
 This is partly due to the care their owners take to keep them indoors.
 Having your cat indoors significantly increases their lifespan.

-Where Can I Find A Maine Coon Cat?
+#1: Where Can I Find A Maine Coon?

 As you may have guessed, not from a pet store!
 Kittens in a pet store are no different than puppies in a pet store.
 Yes, they are cute.
 All kittens are cute.
 But where did it come from?